rbisdorff/Digraph3/docSphinx/tutorial.rst

 The 12-cycle graph automorphism group is generated with both the permutations above and has group size 24.

-The command :py:func:`digraphs.Digraph.showOrbits` renders now the labelled representatives of each of the four orbits of isomorphic MISs obseved in the 12-cycle graph (see Lines 7-10).
+The command :py:func:`digraphs.Digraph.showOrbits` renders now the labelled representatives of each of the four orbits of isomorphic MISs observed in the 12-cycle graph (see Lines 7-10).

 >>> c12.showOrbits(c12.misset,withListing=False)
 ...